Race and Ethnicity

 How have the ethnic identities of students already enrolled at Claremont McKenna been converted to meet the new reporting mandates?

-Students who wish to modify their self-identified race and/or ethnicity may do so at any time.
-They must contact the Registrar’s Office at Claremont McKenna College and complete this form.
+Students who wish to modify their self-identified race and/or ethnicity may do so at any time by filling out our Change in Race/Ethnicity webform.

 How long is Claremont McKenna College required to keep the original individual self-identification responses from students?